Last Updated on August 31, 2021 by Thinkster

 Have your child write down 24 division problems on index cards.
 Solve the division problems, writing the answers on the back.
 Then, have each player create a bingo board by drawing a grid that is five squares by five squares.
 Mark the middle square as “free.”

-Use playing cards for this competitive game.
+Use playing cards for this competitive game (See? we told you that playing cards are an ideal math tool for you to keep within reach).
 First, assign the following values to the cards:

-Write down these values so everyone can remember them.
+Write down these values (with the decimal point) so everyone can remember them.
 Shuffle the cards and deal five to each player, face down.
 Place the remaining cards in the center of the table, face down.

 Let’s face it, you don’t always have time to sit and play a math game with your child after school.
-You can reinforce 4th grade math practice on a tablet with learning apps.
+You can reinforce 4th grade math practice on a tablet with learning apps .
 Choose an app that is effective at teaching math concepts on a grade-appropriate level, and offers game-like play to keep kids interested.
 You can use parental features to track your child’s progress through the app.
+Be sure to check out both the quality of the reviews and the quantity.
+You want an app that lots of other parents have used for fourth grade math enhancement.
 A program, like Thinkster Math, that offers point-of-learning instruction will be quite effective as you give your child 4th grade math practice at home without boring him or her.
+And, your fourth grader it probably going to have some fun doing it.

 The hours after school are an excellent time to reinforce math skills.
 Keep them fun as you incorporate 4th grade math practice into your day-to-day activities, and you will see great rewards in your child’s academic performance.